dropbox/dropbox-sdk-js/README.md

 ## Runtime support

-The SDK supports Node.js, modern web browsers, and Web Workers.
-Continuous integration currently tests Node.js 22 and 24.
+The SDK supports Node.js 22 and newer, modern web browsers, and Web Workers.
+Continuous integration currently tests Node.js 22 and 24, and Node.js uses its
+built-in `fetch` implementation.
 Browser and Worker environments must provide `Promise`, `fetch`, and `TextEncoder`; PKCE authentication also requires the Web Crypto API.
 Add polyfills when targeting older environments that do not provide the required APIs.

 ## Installation